jreisinger/docs/data/notes/cs/basics.md

 c = a + b
 ```

-There are two ways to translate a high-level language to machine language:
+There are two ways to translate a high-level language to machine language: to compile it or to interpret it.

-## Compiling
+## Compiled

 ```
 Source +---> Compiler +---> Machine